 The secondary menu is placed below the header bar and can be used on specific pages where you need another level of organization for your content.
-We’re using on the demo for organizing the User Account area:
+Here’s how it looks in Listable, our listing directory WordPress theme, for organizing the User Account area:

 Step 1 — Create the “Secondary” Menu